More Info, Less Direction

 However, that is not to say you have to stay quiet and take whatever is given.
 There are plenty of creative teams who live up to that way-too-true stereotype.
 There’s a way to balance the process.

 Solution: Be informative by telling your creative team what isn’t working and what you are trying to achieve.
 This is called being “directional” with your feedback rather than “executional.”
 We use the word “executional” for when someone gives outright creative direction that they’re not qualified to give, or if they are just being a classic micro-manager.
 The best way is to be “directional” – communicate why the design isn’t quite right.
 Creatives love this type of feedback!
 It adds another layer to the challenge.
-Creative get bored and mentally check-out when they’re simply given instructions.
+Creatives get bored and mentally check-out when they’re given color-by-the-numbers, direct instructions.

 By taking this approach, you have just equipped the creative to do what they do best: Create.